ceedee666/modern-abap-curriculum/docs/hello_world.md

 #### Possible Errors

 **Error creating service instance**

-In some cases the creation of the instance fails.
-If this happens, the instances in the sub account are either empty or show an error:
+In some cases, the creation of the service instance may fail, resulting in either an empty instance or an error message displayed in the sub-account.

 ![Erroneous instance](./imgs/hello_world/instance_error.png)